chop-dbhi/dicom-pipeline/README.md

 ## Pipeline Audit Trail

-When the pipeline is run, it will create a directory called data in the current working directory, and within that directory, it will create a directory called run_at_<seconds_since_epoch>.
+When the pipeline is run, it will create a directory called `data` in the current working directory (if it does not already exist), and within that directory, it will create a directory called `run_at_<seconds_since_epoch>`.
 This directory will be the working directory for that particular run of the pipeline.
 In this directory, as the pipeline progresses it will created files and directories that make up a trail of what the pipeline did.
 The following directories will be created:

 1. from_staging - this will contain all the identified DICOM files pulled from your staging PACS
 2. quarantine - this will contain files that the anonymizer deems as likely to contain PHI and that will not be pushed to production